Assuring Success on the NJSLA - Adaptive - ELA

 Core Needs Addressed

-• Lack of teacher familiarity with the structure and expectations of the NJSLA-S
+• Lack of familiarity with the format and expectations of the NJSLA-A-ELA assessment

 Key Learnings